 Eating well and feeling energised while building a good healthy relationship with your food, means you can be in a better state of mind to cope with other things going on in your life.
 Weight loss and fat loss both have a big impact on your hormone levels, which in turn, can have a huge impact on your good mental health and well-being.

-Recent studies have shown a high fat keto diet helps your brain stay healthy for longer.
-And, of course, it was actually developed in the 1920’s to treat seizures in epileptic children.
-So in other words, keto is good for your brain!
+Recent studies have shown a keto diet helps your brain stay healthy for longer.
+And, of course, it was actually developed in the 1920s to treat seizures in epileptic children.
+So in other words, keto and ketones are good for your brain!
 An eating plan that has been used by medical professionals the world over for 100 years!?
 Yes!
-Fad diet, oh really?!
-Good brain function, healthy body and healthy weight sustained, means fewer illnesses get the chance to develop.
+Not a fad diet.
+Good brain function, a healthy body and a healthy weight, mean fewer illnesses get the chance to develop.

-Studies over the past 60 odd years show that cholesterol and heart disease do not go hand in hand and one does not cause the other.
-Nor do high fat keto diets or saturated fat cause high cholesterol.
-Our members can read about these studies in our exclusive member guides and blogs.
+Studies over the past 60-odd years show that cholesterol and heart disease do not go hand in hand and one does not cause the other.
+Nor do keto or saturated fat cause high cholesterol.

 Carbs and sugar feed bad gut bacteria.
-Fat, on the other hand, feeds the good gut bacteria.
+Healthy fats from your food, on the other hand, feed the good gut bacteria.
 It’s as simple as that.
-Our guts like all the good healthy fat it gets fed when you follow a keto diet, long term.
+Our guts like all the good healthy fat that it gets fed when you follow a keto diet, long term.

 Keto and hormones

 See point number 6.
 Our hormones, especially oestrogen, are directly linked to how much body fat we store.
 The more body fat you have, the higher your oestrogen levels are.
-When you start to lose body fat on keto and increase your healthy dietary fats, oestrogen can be reduced and there can be a significant change in your hormones overall.
-Some women, for example, can reverse their perimenopausal symptoms and your monthly cycle can return to normal.
+When you start to lose body fat on keto, oestrogen can be reduced and there can be a significant change in your hormones overall.
+Some women, for example, can reverse their perimenopausal symptoms and their monthly cycle can return to normal.

-The top of most peoples list when they start a keto diet.
+The top of most people’s list when they start a keto diet.
 If you aren’t burning carbs for energy, you are BURNING FAT.
 That means both dietary fat and stored body fat.
-A keto diet puts you into a state of ketosis.
-Fat loss and weight loss, for life.

-This might be the reason people start a keto diet but all the other benefits of a keto diet are what makes it a real lifestyle change and sustainable long term.
+This might be the reason people start a keto diet but all the other benefits of a keto diet are what make it a real lifestyle change and sustainable long term.

 The Bottom Line:

-Weight loss and body fat melting away are just ONE of the many benefits and is a happy side effect of following a keto diet because when you are in ketosis you naturally burn fat for energy, and that includes your body fat reserves!
+Weight loss and body fat melting away is just ONE of the many benefits and is a happy side effect of following a keto diet because when you are in ketosis you naturally use fat to make ketones, which release energy from your cells.

 Goodbye body fat, for good!